LordAK7/agnel-booking-site/SUPABASE_RLS_SETUP.md

 USING (auth.uid() = user_id);

 -- Create policy for admins to view all bookings
--- Replace these emails with your admin emails if different CREATE POLICY "Admins can view all bookings"
+-- This simpler version doesn't reference the auth.users table CREATE POLICY "Admins can view all bookings"
 ON bookings
 FOR SELECT
 USING (
-  EXISTS (
-    SELECT 1 FROM auth.users
-    WHERE auth.users.id = auth.uid()
-    AND auth.users.email IN ('adityatinkercad@gmail.com', 'ceo@adivirtus.com', 'pranav0423an@gmail.com')
+  (SELECT email FROM auth.users WHERE id = auth.uid()) IN (
+    'adityatinkercad@gmail.com', 'ceo@adivirtus.com', 'pranav0423an@gmail.com'
   )
 );